LibrariesHacked/schema-librarydata/docs/technical-schemas.md

 ---
 layout: default
 title: Technical schemas
-description: How we can create formal definitions of what the data will look like
+description: Formal definitions of what the data will look like
 ---

 [&lt; Back to home](./)

 ### Schema definitions

-[Table Schema](https://frictionlessdata.io/docs/table-schema/) is a sepcification for writing 'schemas' for data.
+[Table Schema](https://frictionlessdata.io/docs/table-schema/) is a guide for writing data 'schemas'.
 It allows for a formal definition of what the columns should be, and what type of data can be in each column.

-This then allows us to validate data using tools that are able to check that the data matches the specified schema.
+Using this allows us to validate data with tools that are able to check that files match the specified schema.

-For the public library data, each dataset has it's own schema definition file.
+For our public library data, each dataset has it's own schema definition file.
 These can be viewed using the links below.

 - [Events](https://raw.githubusercontent.com/LibrariesHacked/schema-librarydata/master/events.json)
 - [Libraries](https://raw.githubusercontent.com/LibrariesHacked/schema-librarydata/master/libraries.json)